-It should be noted that large email may be automatically rejected by the system.
+It should be noted that large emails may be automatically rejected by the system.
 The applicant may make use of cloud storage or mass file transfer systems (e.g., wetransfer).
 It is the responsibility of the applicant to ensure that application documents are sent out successfully.
 All received applications shall be acknowledged by email.
-Proposals which are received after the deadline stipulated of the call will not be considered and will be deemed administratively non-compliant.
+Proposals which are received after the deadline stipulated will be deemed administratively non-compliant.
 Incomplete applications as at the deadline of this call will not be considered.
+It is the responsibility of the applicant to ensure that a confirmation of receipt is provided.